William P. Shutze, MD

 Please highlight activities or initiatives that best exemplify your commitment to clinical and academic excellence in vascular surgery.

 My commitment to clinical excellence is also demonstrated by my involvement in the Vascular Verification Program, which eventually became the ACS/SVS Vascular Verification Program.
 I participated in the initial task force years ago that began developing the goals and framework for this program.
 Later, I worked on the committee to develop the first draft of standards.
-Then I participated as a site reviewer for the beta testing of the program, which culminated in the final revisions to the program standards.
-I have been Chair of the outpatient program for the last three years as the program moved towards its launch and this year, I was named Chair of the VVP for the SVS.
+Then, I participated as a site reviewer for the beta testing of the program, which culminated in the final revisions to the program standards.
+I have been Chair of the outpatient program for the last three years as the program moved towards its launch, and this year, I was named Chair of the VVP for the SVS.
 I have worked tirelessly to increase participation in the VVP.
-We recently certified our 10th center, and we have 17 more programs in the pipeline with a record 5 new applications in January.
+We recently certified our 10th center, and we have 17 more programs in the pipeline with a record five new applications in January 2026.

 Publication of clinical or basic science results

-My CV lists around 100 publications of which almost all are Vascular Surgery related.
+• My CV lists 100 publications of which almost all are vascular surgery related.

 Presentation of clinical or basic science results